Article 1. Name of Chapter

 Section 5.
 The Executive Committee meetings shall be open to the general membership and guests, but only Executive Officers are allowed to vote.

 Section 6.
 Committee meetings shall be called the committee chair.
 Procedures at such meetings are left to the discretion of the committee chairs.
 Reports of each meeting shall be given to the members at the following chapter meeting.

 Section 1.
 All financial requisitions must be accompanied by a receipt and/or officially signed minutes by the VP of Records.
-All financial requisitions must be approved by the President and the/an Advisor.
+All financial requisitions must be approved by the President and the Advisor(s).

 Section 2.
 Financial records of the chapter shall be annually audited by the Advisor(s).

 Section 3.
-All requests for money by the (a) member(s), Advisor(s), or other organizations from BQO must be presented in writing for the approval of appropriations by the Executive Committee.
+All requests for money by the (a) member(s), Advisor(s), or other organizations from Beta Theta Omicron must be presented in writing for the approval of appropriations by the Executive Committee.

 Section 1.
 The by-laws may be amended or revised by a vote of two-thirds of the members present at any regular meeting, provided that the proposed amendment has been presented at a previous meeting.
 Any changes to the by-laws must be sent to Headquarters for final approval.

 Article 12.
 By-laws